Manganese: Oceanic environment

-Many trace elements in the ocean come from metal-rich hydrothermal particles from hydrothermal vents.
-Dissolved manganese (dMn) is found throughout the world's oceans, 90% of which originates from hydrothermal vents.
+Manganese also occurs in the oceanic environment, as dissolved manganese (dMn), which is found throughout the world's oceans, 90% of which originates from hydrothermal vents.
 Particulate Mn develops in buoyant plumes over an active vent source, while the dMn behaves conservatively.
 Mn concentrations vary between the water columns of the ocean.
 At the surface, dMn is elevated due to input from external sources such as rivers, dust, and shelf sediments.
 Coastal sediments normally have lower Mn concentrations, but can increase due to anthropogenic discharges from industries such as mining and steel manufacturing, which enter the ocean from river inputs.
 Surface dMn concentrations can also be elevated biologically through photosynthesis and physically from coastal upwelling and wind-driven surface currents.
 Internal cycling such as photo-reduction from UV radiation can also elevate levels by speeding up the dissolution of Mn-oxides and oxidative scavenging, preventing Mn from sinking to deeper waters.
 Elevated levels at mid-depths can occur near mid-ocean ridges and hydrothermal vents.
 The hydrothermal vents release dMn enriched fluid into the water.
 The dMn can then travel up to 4,000 km due to the microbial capsules present, preventing exchange with particles, lowing the sinking rates.
 Dissolved Mn concentrations are even higher when oxygen levels are low.
 Overall, dMn concentrations are normally higher in coastal regions and decrease when moving offshore.